-Media development based on The Campaign for Communication Rights in the Information Society, rightly stressed that the community media offers significant alternative to the profit-oriented scheme of corporate media.
-They are driven by social objectives rather than the private, profit motive; they empower people rather than treat them as passive consumers, and they nurture local knowledge rather than replace it with standard solutions.
+Media development based on The Campaign for Communication Rights in the Information Society, rightly stressed that the community media offers a significant alternative to the profit-oriented scheme of corporate media.
+They are driven by social objectives rather than the private, profit motive; they empower people rather than treat them as passive consumers; and they nurture local knowledge rather than replace it with standard solutions.

 In the Guardian tradition, we make news, and our job is to say it as it is.
-As our reader, you also a part of the Guardian tradition, and may contact us directly. >>>
+As our reader, you are also a part of the Guardian tradition and may contact us directly. >>>

-Anthony Ogbo, PhD.
+Anthony Obi Ogbo, PhD.